Gayatrimurali/GitHub-Advanced-Security-with-Azure-DevOps/Labs/Module2.md

 1. You will see that the alert Microsoft Storage account... no longer exists, as it is now revoked.

     >**Note**: Anyone with contributor permissions for a repository can view a summary of all alerts for a repository but only project administrators can dismiss Advanced Security alerts.

+## Review
+In this lab you have completed the following:

+- Viewed alerts of the repository
+- Fixed secret scanning alerts
+- Dismissed secret scanning alerts

+Click **Next** to proceed with the next lab.